mahmoudps/whatsapp-manager/README.md

 docker-compose up --build -d
 ```
 The compose file uses the `Dockerfile` in the repository root to build the image.
+The container now runs the `start-production.sh` script which automatically
+launches the WebSocket server when `ENABLE_WEBSOCKET=true`.

-Chromium is now downloaded automatically during installation, so no additional
+Chromium and all required system libraries are downloaded automatically during
-`PUPPETEER_*` environment variables are required.
+installation, so no additional `PUPPETEER_*` environment variables are required.

 **Security notice:** The `.env.example` file ships with placeholder credentials
 (`ADMIN_USERNAME=admin` and `ADMIN_PASSWORD=admin123`).
 Be sure to change these